terminusdb/terminusdb-docs/guides/reference-guides/graphql-reference/naming.md

 For each class in TerminusDB, there are a range of classes which are defined automatically by TerminusDB in the associated GraphQL schema.

+## Underscore as reserved

+When names are likely to create conflicts with user defined names, TerminusDB will typically use an `_` at the beginning to avoid naming conflicts.
+This is done on filter fields which share the same object level with user defined properties for instance: `_and`, `_or` and `_not`.

 ## Translation

 All names of GraphQL classes in TerminusDB and all properties of